Sunday MLB scores, highlights, updates, news: NL West trio keeps rolling

 Oakland Athletics 4, New York Yankees 3 (box score)

-Boston Red Sox at Houston Astros 8:08 ET (GameTracker)
+Boston Red Sox 6, Houston Astros 5 (box score)

 Arenado hits for cycle with walk-off home run